fbcdn/chris-blog/_content/2020/tips-for-getting-a-tech-job-in-2020/index.md

 ## Footnotes

 [^1]: I am not a career or recruiting expert, and am making no guarantees about your personal success - what worked for me may not work at all for you.
 Further, any companies, platforms, etc. that I recommended contributed to my personal success in my recent job hunt.
 I receive no compensation for their inclusion here, and I believe that personal articles giving advice to peers in tech *must* be honest and fully independent.
 [^2]: It helps to look at early stage interviews and conversations with staffing firms, people in your network, etc. as one glob.
 Early-stage interviews - while many are at least partially technical - are less about the technical questions themselves and should be seen more as time for the candidate and company to get to know each other.
-That's more similar to what you do with your network and your staffing firm, rather than the longer multi-hour setups that final interviews turn into.
+That's more similar to what you do with your network and your staffing firm, rather than the multi-hour setups that final interviews turn into.
 [^3]: Input from a staffing firm inherently comes from their bottom line - recommendations they give you come from the jobs they (or their coworkers) are sourcing for, because that's what they know the market is looking for at the moment.
-It's honest, but not perfectly objective.
+It's often honest, but not perfectly objective.
 [^4]: [Trust, but verify.](https://en.wikipedia.org/wiki/Trust,_but_verify)